Kristian Santos Founder of Tumbao Latin Dance

-Kristian started his journey taking salsa classes once per week, but after a month he was in the studio every day.
+Kristian started his journey taking salsa classes with Raices Latin Dance once per week, but after a month he was in the studio every day.
 He found himself quickly advancing through the school’s classes and eventually joining the student team, semi pro team and the pro team and performing in multiple salsa events.
-After leaving the studio, Kristian continued to take classes at various locations throughout Providence, Manhattan, Brooklyn and the Bronx.
-In addition, Kristian is the Founder of Tumbao Worcester.
+After leaving Raices, Kristian continued to take classes at various locations throughout Boston, Providence, Manhattan, Brooklyn and the Bronx.
+In addition, Kristian is the Director of Yamulee Project Boston and the Founder of Tumbao Latin Dance.

 Kristian focus is on helping his students see social dancing not just as a series of movements but as a kind of conversation between dance partners.
 By helping students understand the mechanics and signals of leading and following, he encourages them to find their own voice and style on the dance floor.

 Clara Ramos Co Director of Tumbao Latin Dance